Crunch-io/swarmy/README.md

 ### Launch configuration update
 At Crunch.io, we use an ansible playbook to create and manage our autoscaling groups and launch configurations.

+## Debugging bootstrap script
+Look for script log files in /var/log/cloud-init-output.log or on the system's console output.